Rare 1973 radio broadcast by one of the funkiest folkies around

 Suitably the performance ends with “Sweet Surrender”, another track off Greetings, and it remains one of Buckley’s best.
 This is without a doubt one of the finest tunes ever written about adultery.
 Not only does Buckley admit to it, but he even justifies it: “Now you wanna know the reason/Why I cheated on you/Well I had to be a hunter again/This little man had to try/To make love feel new again”.
 And you know, because of the way he croons his lines, even I might have been tempted to forgive him.
 But seriously, Tim really pulls out all the stops on this one, and represents R&B at its greatest.
 How this song never reached a wider audience I have no idea.

 If there are any other live recordings from this period then one would hope that the powers that be decide to do the right thing and release them before they further deteriorate.
-All other albums documenting Buckley in concert are from the 1960’s, a significant era obviously, but it’s a shame that we haven’t seen more from his later career, which in my mind is just as vital.
-And although nowadays it’s probably his son Jeff who gets the majority of adoration, especially amongst the younger crowd, and who is, I guess, akin to a sort of Nick Drake of the 90’s, it’s Tim himself who for me remains the most alluring.
+All other albums documenting Buckley in concert are from the 1960’s, a significant era obviously, but it’s a shame that we haven’t seen more from his later career, which is arguably just as vital.
+And although nowadays it’s probably his son Jeff who gets the majority of adoration, especially amongst the younger crowd, it’s Tim himself who for me remains the most artistically adventurous.

 Why he never achieved commercial fame is a mystery.
 Yet perhaps it was Buckley who best described his lack of mainstream success when he said: “I haven’t deliberately avoided fame.
 It’s just that I’m too odd for the white middle class.
 But I’m happy.
 I get to create.
 There’s nobody like me so they’ve got to keep me around.
 It’s like the predicament of Roland Kirk.
 Nobody’s going to… go to his concerts like they might go to a Stones concert.
 Roland’s expressing too much for people to accept.”